A QUICKER, MORE SECURE WAY TO PAY

 2) Stealing (breaching) the data from a merchant that processed your card information when you made a purchase.

 Mobile Wallets protect your card information from both forms of attack.
 Once your card information is initialized in the mobile wallet, you can store your card in a safe place at home.
 You will no longer need to carry it around, eliminating the potential for your card to be lost or stolen.
 For in-store purchases, you will be using your mobile device which doesn’t reveal your name, card/account number, or security code, leaving behind no usable information that can potentially fall into the wrong hands.

 The exact security measures vary depending on the mobile wallet used, but none of them show your full card number to the merchant.
 The three available to North Shore Trust and Savings card holders generate a random one-time-use code (token) used to validate your account information rather than transmitting your card number.
 If the merchants’ systems are ever hacked, the bad-guys won’t obtain usable account information.

 If you lose your phone, regardless of whether you have a screen lock on your device or not, most mobile wallets require multi-layer authentication before they will transmit your secure payment token.
-Authentication methods very by wallet and device, but include requiring the use of a P.I.N number, Finger Print Lock or Facial Recognition after the unit is unlocked.
-As an additional layer of protection, most manufactures and/or service providers have a “Find my Phone” feature which allows you to track down your device.
+Authentication methods vary by wallet and device, but include requiring the use of a P.I.N , Fingerprint lock or Facial Recognition after the unit is unlocked.
+As an additional layer of protection, most manufacturers and/or service providers have a “Find my Phone” feature which allows you to track down your device.
 Through these services, you can typically disable or lock the unit remotely, rendering the device useless until it is recovered.
 Should you never find your device, most have a feature to completely remove any personal information remotely.